The Two Weight Inequality for the Hilbert Transform: A Primer: Proof under the Pivotal Assumption

 \section{Proof under the Pivotal Assumption}

 We prove an upper bound for a two weight inequality assuming a pivotal condition on a pair of weights.
-The set us is as follows.
-Let $ K (y)$ satisfies the size and gradient condition
+The setup is as follows.
+Let $ K (y)$ satisfy the size and gradient condition

 We will consider the operator $ T f$ given formally by $ \textup{p.v.} \int K (x,y) f (y) \; dy$.
 In the two weight setting, no principal value need exist, so given two weights $ \sigma , w$, we consider the constant $ \mathscr N _T$, which is be the best constant in the inequality